San Marino, California: Notable sites

 In the middle of San Marino lies Lacy Park, a 30 acre expanse of grass and trees.
-Originally named Wilson Lake in 1875, the land was purchased by the city in 1925 and dedicated as a park.
+The site was originally a sag pond named Wilson Lake (later Kewen Lake) which eventually dried up due to irrigation and other uses.
+The land was purchased by the city in 1925 and dedicated as a park.
 It is one of the few neighborhood parks that charge for admission, with a $5 fee for non-San Marino residents on weekends.
 A picnic area is often the site of musical concerts, civic events and pancake breakfasts.
 Within the park are two walking loops: an inner loop of approximately 3/4 mile in length, and an outer loop of approximately 1 mi in length.
 Dogs are welcome with their owners, providing they are on a leash.
 In recent years, proposals from SMHS alumni Brent and Derek Barker to build a dedicated dog park on the unlandscaped western edge of the park have been shelved due to strident opposition from some of the city's elderly residents.
 The park includes six championship tennis courts and a pro shop, administered by the San Marino Tennis Foundation.
 At the west entrance of the park is the Rose Arbor, which is of special significance for the people of San Marino.
 It is sixty years old and has long been a source of beauty and tranquility to many residents.
 In recent years the care and upkeep of the Rose Arbor itself has been augmented by private donations from residents who have chosen to sponsor individual posts.
 The park recently built a memorial to General George S. Patton (a native of San Marino) and also a large memorial to the Armed Forces along with a statue of a sad soldier.
 The memorial includes the names of all military personnel from San Marino.

 The city's local newspaper office is located on Mission St., in the city's “old town”.
 The San Marino Tribune has been the official newspaper of the city since 1929.
 There are two sections of the weekly paper, an "A" section and a "B" section, the distinction being that it covers San Marino news as well as news in Pasadena, San Gabriel, Alhambra, Arcadia and South Pasadena.